Seaside Safari is an environmental day camp for children in grades K-5.

 Become a Member

 Members of the Center are entitled to reduced camp prices and early summer camp registration.
-Membership must be active through the session for which you are registering to receive the member discount.
-Click here to learn more about all the great member benefits, join, or renew your membership.
+Your family membership must be valid during the session for which you are registering to receive the member discount.
+Click here to learn more about all the great member benefits, join, or renew your membership (you may also join or renew when you register for camp).

 Cancellations that are made prior to two weeks before your child’s first day of camp begins will receive a 50% refund.
 No refunds will be given after that time.